exysta/2425_ESE_Projet_TagBot/README.md

 # 2425_ESE_Project_TagBot
 Welcome to the TagBot project created by the amazing team consisted of Lucas Chapart, Charlotte Fricot and Marie Caronello.
-You may chose the language for the project description.
+You may choose the language for the project description.

 <details>
   <summary><strong>English description</strong></summary>